BaptisteLeBourg/Sea-star-stable-isotopes/README.md

 # Sea-star-stable-isotopes

-This repository provides the script used in the paper for "How do environmental conditions affect sea star trophic ecology?
+This repository provides the scripts used in the paper for "How do environmental conditions affect sea star trophic ecology?
 A circum-Antarctic assessment" by Le Bourg et al. (2024).

 It contains two tables: